aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/radiobutton/_index.md

 ```

-Gets the option index in all the radio buttons of the GroupBox which contains this radio button.
+Gets the option index (one-based) in all the radio buttons of the GroupBox which contains this radio button.
 If this radio button is not in the GroupBox, returns the option index in all radio buttons that are not in any GroupBox

 **Returns:**
 int -